tayloraleach/craigslist-mailer/README.md

-Desktop application that monitors Craigslist for new listings and sends out an email.
-Built with Electron.
+Desktop application that monitors Craigslist and sends out emails when new listings are posted.
+Built with Electron, Puppeteer, NodeMailer, & Semantic UI.

 ![alt text](screenshot.png)